I believe women are stronger—and more impactful—when they have a confident, grounded relationship with their money.

 The homework is an important part of the process.
 It gives you time to reflect, explore new perspectives, and apply what you’re learning to your own life.
 Women who engage with the material between sessions often gain the most from the experience.

 I’ll record the teaching portions whenever possible so you can catch up if life gets in the way.
 That said, the real value often comes from the conversations, questions, and shared experiences during the live sessions.
-If you know you’ll miss more than one or two sessions, you may get more from joining a future circle.

 We’ll complete a short onboarding process and have a private conversation before the program begins.
 This helps me understand your background, what you’d like to learn, and what you hope to gain from the circle.